Overview

 The preparation required for teaching a course begins by taking into account the situational factors influencing student learning (Fink 2003).
 Prior to designing your course, consider class size, prerequisites, the typical student profile and if the class is a requirement.
 Also consider the nature of the subject and the type of thinking you will be asking students to accomplish since preparation involves establishing what it is you want students to learn and how they will go about learning it.

-After taking into consideration situational factors we recommend using the backward design process to organize your course (Wiggins and McTighe).
+After taking into consideration situational factors, consider using the backward design process to organize your course (Wiggins and McTighe).
 Backward course design ensures that all of the lectures, learning activities, assignments, and tests fit together in a way that motivates your students and engages them in learning that moves beyond the rote memorization of facts.
 It also provides evidence that your students are achieving the course goals and desired outcomes.

 Resources: